Tamsin Stuart Art

 Acrylic on stretched canvas

-It gives them the freedom, confidence, belonging and air that young people need to thrive.
+At the time, it gave them the freedom, confidence, belonging and air that young people need to thrive.

 Sunshine and Shade